 Operations Control KPIs

 Let’s dig a little bit deeper into the operational processes of an airline.
-With the following, so-called operations control KPIs, airlines spotlight the stability of their operational processes.
-The KPIs aren’t that prominent to the “outside world.”
+With the following so-called operations control KPIs, airlines spotlight the stability of their operational processes.
+Of course, the KPIs aren’t that prominent to the “outside world.”
 However, they are essential for tracking, monitoring, and benchmarking the operational processes of airlines.

 During the planning process, airlines assign aircraft to each flight.
 The Aircraft Changes KPI tracks the amount of ad-hoc changes of planned aircraft.

 Similar to aircraft changes, the Equipment Changes KPI tracks modifications to the aircraft/flight assignment.
 Equipment changes describe an aircraft change with a different sub fleet (e.g., planned aircraft A320 changes to B737).
 Equipment changes have a massive impact on operational processes.
 The KPI counts the number of equipment changes for a certain period (day, week, month, etc.)

 Gate Changes reflect another stability KPI.
 The KPI calculates the number of performed gate changes for a specified period.